How to Write the Best Wage Increase Letter (+ Examples & Tips)

 Dear Rebecca,

 Congratulations on your promotion to Team Leader!
 Due to your dedication, creativity, and remarkable sales abilities, we are pleased to offer you a salary increase.
-Your new salary will be $90,000.
+Your new position as Team Leader comes with increased responsibilities and a new salary of $90,000.
 This change will take effect on July 1, 2024.
 We look forward to seeing you excel in your new role and continue making a positive impact.

 Best regards, [Your Name]